iterative/dvc.org/content/docs/command-reference/import-url.md

 > Note that `dvc get-url` corresponds to the first step this command performs
 > (just download the file or directory).

-The `dvc import-url` command helps the user create such an external data dependency without having to manually copying files from the supported locations (listed below), which may require installing a different tool for each type.
+`dvc import-url` helps you create such an external data dependency, without having to manually copy files from the supported locations (listed below), which may require installing a different tool for each type.

-The `url` argument specifies the external location of the data to be imported, while `out` can be used to specify the directory and/or file name desired for the downloaded data.
-If an existing directory is specified, the file or directory will be placed inside.
+The `url` argument specifies the external location of the data to be imported.
+The imported data is <abbr>cached</abbr>, and linked (or copied) to the current working directory with its original file name e.g. `data.txt` (or to a location provided with `out`).

+An _import `.dvc` file_ is created in the same location e.g. `data.txt.dvc` –
+similar to using `dvc add` after downloading the data.
+This makes it possible to update the import later, if the data source has changed (see `dvc update`).

+> Note that the imported data can be [pushed](/doc/command-reference/push) to
+> remote storage normally.

 `.dvc` files support references to data in an external location, see [External Dependencies](/doc/user-guide/external-dependencies).
 In such an